vinkla/extended-acf/README.md

 ]
 ```

-Optionally, if you want to keep your ACF key hidden from your `composer.json` file, you may use the [private-composer-installer](https://github.com/ffraenz/private-composer-installer#wordpress-plugins) Composer plugin.
+Optionally, if you want to keep your ACF key hidden from your `composer.json` file, you may use the [private-composer-installer](https://github.com/ffraenz/private-composer-installer#wordpress-plugins) plugin.

 ## Usage